On the Optimal Reasoning Length for RL-Trained Language Models: Experimental Details

 \subsection{Training}

-All models are trained on the DAPO-Math-17K dataset using the verl framework.
+We train three models on two task domains: DeepSeek-R1-Distill-Qwen-1.5B, Qwen3-1.7B, and Qwen3-4B-Base on mathematical reasoning, and DeepSeek-R1-Distill-Qwen-1.5B on code generation.
+Mathematical reasoning experiments use the DAPO-Math-17K dataset, and code generation experiments use the DeepCoder-Preview dataset.
+All experiments are conducted using the verl framework.

 Our configuration adopts GRPO with the KL penalty removed ($\beta=0$), computing group-relative advantages by normalizing rewards across sampled responses per prompt (subtracting mean and dividing by standard deviation).
 DAPO-style dynamic sampling is enabled to filter out prompts with zero gradient signal.
 For optimization, we use AdamW with a learning rate of $1 \times 10^{-6}$, weight decay of 0.1, and 10 warmup steps.
 We use a prompt batch size of 64, sampling 16 responses per prompt, with generation temperature 1.0.
+The rationale for setting the PPO mini-batch size equal to the generation batch size is discussed in Appendix~\ref{app:batch_size}.

-The maximum response length limits (8K for Qwen3-1.7B-Base, 16K for DeepSeek-R1-Distill-Qwen-1.5B) are chosen such that fewer than 5\% of rollouts exceed the cap at the start of training.
-The reported step counts (640 and 480, respectively) correspond to a common wall-clock cutoff: under our 8-GPU setup, the slowest run reaches these steps within the allotted 72-hour training time.
+The maximum response length is set to 16K tokens for all models and tasks, chosen such that fewer than 10\% of rollouts exceed the cap at the start of training.
+Within each task setting, all runs are trained for the same number of steps, chosen such that the slowest run takes at least 576 GPU-hours under an 8-GPU setup (72 hours of wall-clock time); some task settings are trained for more steps.
+We report results at 480 steps for DeepSeek-R1-Distill-Qwen-1.5B on mathematical reasoning, 180 steps for Qwen3-1.7B on mathematical reasoning, 320 steps for Qwen3-4B-Base on mathematical reasoning, and 360 steps for DeepSeek-R1-Distill-Qwen-1.5B on code generation.
 We use FSDP for distributed training and vLLM for rollout generation.

+\paragraph{Preliminary experiments on Qwen3-1.7B-Base.} We additionally use Qwen3-1.7B-Base for preliminary experiments on training dynamics (Appendix~\ref{app:batch_size}) and for our GFPO reproduction attempt (Appendix~\ref{app:gfpo}).
+For these experiments, the maximum response length was set to 8K tokens, and training was conducted in BF16 with truncated importance sampling (TIS)~\citep{yao2025offpolicy}.